jdmota/quasejs/packages/cli/README.md

-  options, // Flags, config, and defaults all applied flags, // The flags only (without defaults applied yet) config, // The config object only configLocation, // The absolute path of the config file found or "pkg" pkg, // The package.json object generateHelp, // Function that returns the help text used with --help showHelp, // showHelp([code=2]) - Show the help text and exit with code
+  options, // Flags, config, and defaults all applied flags, // The flags only (without defaults applied yet) config, // The config object only configLocation, // The absolute path of the config/package.json file found pkg, // The package.json object generateHelp, // Function that returns the help text used with --help showHelp, // showHelp([code=2]) - Show the help text and exit with code